SomeOddCodeGuy/WilmerAI/Docs/User_Documentation_For_AI/5_Workflow_Memory.md

 { "type": "QualityMemory" }
 ```

-Behavior depends on `useVectorForQualityMemory` in discussion settings -- writes to vector DB or memory file.
+Behavior depends on `useVectorForQualityMemory` in discussion settings: it writes to the vector DB or the memory file.

 ### VectorMemorySearch (Reader)